symbioquine/symbioquine-dot-net/content/2020-10-27-epever-esp8266-controller/post.md

   - Off-grid
 ---

-Cheap MPPT solar charge controllers have become ubiquitous.
+Cheaper MPPT solar charge controllers have become ubiquitous.
 Many of these sport [RS232](https://en.wikipedia.org/wiki/RS-232) or [RS485](https://en.wikipedia.org/wiki/RS-485)/[Modbus](https://en.wikipedia.org/wiki/Modbus) ports allowing the controllers to be extended via proprietary hardware/software for advanced monitoring and control use-cases.

 Since this Spring I have been experimenting with the EPever (EPSolar) line of MPPT solar charge controllers which have RS485 interfaces and thought it would be worthwhile to share my